MEE Subject Guide

 Civil Procedure on the MEE: What to Know and How to Practice

-Civil Procedure on the MEE tests your ability to apply procedural rules to multi-party litigation scenarios.
+Civil Procedure is the most frequently tested subject on the MEE, appearing on roughly 82% of administrations.
 This guide covers the key topics and how to approach Civ Pro essays.

 What the MEE Tests in Civil Procedure

 Personal jurisdiction is the single most commonly tested Civ Pro topic on the MEE.
 You need to analyze both the constitutional requirement (minimum contacts under International Shoe) and the statutory requirement (long-arm statute).
 Specific jurisdiction questions ask whether the defendant's contacts with the forum relate to the claim.
-General jurisdiction questions test whether the defendant is essentially at home in the forum state.
+General jurisdiction questions test whether the defendant is "at home" in the forum state, which after Daimler AG v.
+Bauman means the state of incorporation and principal place of business for corporations.

 Subject matter jurisdiction is the second major area.
 Expect questions testing diversity jurisdiction (complete diversity, amount in controversy) and federal question jurisdiction (arising under federal law).
 Supplemental jurisdiction often comes into play when some claims meet the requirements and others do not.
 The Erie doctrine, which governs the choice between state and federal law in diversity cases, is a frequent companion issue.

-Joinder rules (permissive joinder, compulsory counterclaims, crossclaims, impleader), discovery disputes, summary judgment standards, and claim and issue preclusion (res judicata and collateral estoppel) round out the typical Civ Pro testing areas.
+Joinder rules (permissive joinder under Rule 20, compulsory counterclaims under Rule 13(a), crossclaims, and impleader under Rule 14), summary judgment under Rule 56, and claim and issue preclusion (res judicata and collateral estoppel) round out the typical Civ Pro testing areas.
 These topics often appear as secondary issues within a question that leads with a jurisdiction problem.
+Removal from state to federal court under 28 U.S.C.
+1441 is another recurring topic.

 How to Approach a Civil Procedure Essay